Suvi Minkkinen

 Suvi Minkkinen (born 8 December 1994) is a Finnish biathlete.
 She made her World Cup debut in 2017 in Östersund, Sweden.
-At club level she represents Joutsan Pommi.
-In addition to biathlon she has also competed in cross-country skiing at national level.
+At the club level, she represents Joutsan Pommi.
+In addition to biathlon, she has also competed in cross-country skiing at the national level.

 She participated in the 2018 Winter Olympics.

+Biathlon results

+All results are sourced from the International Biathlon Union.